isc-projects/kea/doc/sphinx/arm/install.rst

 Building with CQL (Cassandra) Support
 -------------------------------------

-Note that as of Kea 1.9.9, support for Cassandra is deprecated.
-At this time it still works, but the support will be removed in a future version, so new users are encouraged to choose an alternative.
+As of Kea 1.9.9, support for Cassandra is deprecated.
+It is still available for the moment, but the support will be removed in a future version; new users are encouraged to choose an alternative.

 Install Cassandra according to the instructions for the system.
 The Cassandra project website contains useful pointers: